agdturner/mxg/README.md

 ## User Guide
 The only users currently supported are those involved in alpha testing.
-A application that is intended to have community user support is under development and tentatively scheduled for relesase in April 2024.
+A community release with ongoing support from the MESMER community is tentatively scheduled for the end of April 2024.
 The alpha versions are not recommended for general use, but please feel free to have a play.

 ### User Testing
 - Please ensure you are testing the right version.